kmspitzer/Employee-SQL-DB/README.md

 EmployeeDB
 ----------

-In this assignment, we were asked to use CSV data files to create a Database Schema using  http://www.quickdatabasediagrams.com/.
+This functionality uses CSV data files to create a Database Schema using  http://www.quickdatabasediagrams.com/.

 Using Quick Database Diagrams, PostgreSQL code was imported and run in pgadmin to create our database tables.
 The tables were populated by imports into each database from the original CSV files.
 It was important to load data into tables with no constraints, first, followed by tables with the least constraints, and culminating with those with the most restrictive constraints.
 These constraints help to maintain database integrity, and due to the restrictions they place on data that is allowable in the tables, they will result in import failures constrainsts are not met.

 Database - Employee_db
 ----------------------